GitHubNewbye/Command-Line-Dictionary/README.md

 automatically.
 It contains the following public methods:

 1. `add_word()` method adds the given word with its translation and usage example to the dictionary and returns True if the word was added else returns False.
-This method ignores the dublicate words
+This method ignores the duplicate words

 2. `remove_word()` method removes the word with its translation and usage examples from the dictionary.
-Returns False if the deletion was not successfull
+Returns False if the deletion was not successful

 3. `get_translation()` method retrieves the translation and usage examples of the given word and returns a dictionary with keys `Translation` and `Examples`